giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 In particular this means:

+- Nodes will be drained, then stopped, then recreated.
+- As a consequence of drainging, Pods running on a node will be rescheduled to other nodes.
-- The master node will be taken down, resulting in the Kubernetes API being shortly unavailable.
+- Once the master node will is taken down and recreated, the Kubernetes API will be unavailable for a short time.
-- The worker nodes will be drained and taken down, resulting in pods being rescheduled to other nodes.

-**Note**: We have high-availability masters (multiple master nodes) on our roadmap, which will help prevent Kubernetes API downtimes during upgrades.

----

-## Remainders of outline

-* Testing (e2e and conformance) - We test every release automatically.
-Every major release (minor kubernetes upgrade) will be tested for conformance (link upstream)

-## Releases
+**Note**: Currently tenant clusters have one master node each.
+We have plans on our roadmap to allow for multiple master nodes, keeping the Kubernetes API accessible during an upgrade and increasing the resiliance in case of a machine failure.

+### Provider-specific details for AWS

 * old clusters will be force upgraded -> lifecycle
 * Explain versions of subcomponents: Probably to deep for this article?
 How we version operators?
 Core components vs. ... ? -> architecture docs